Ericcy20/Ericcy20/README.md

 - 👋 Hi, I’m @Ericcy20
 - 👀 I’m interested in programming, web development
-- 🌱 I’m currently learning redux and jQuery,
+- 🌱 I’m currently learning Next.js and node,
 - 💞️ I’m looking to collaborate on any open source projects on react.Js
 - 📫 How to reach me eromoboronobun80@gmail.com